WORDsearch: Bible Software Products

 All of the Bible software versions connect to the same set of online ownership records so that a customer is able to acquire a digital book for one of the programs, and use it from any of the other programs, in nearly all cases at no additional charge.
 LifeWay eBooks can also be used with myWSB.com, as well as the same iOS and Android apps used by WORDsearch.
 Both LifeWay and WORDsearch customer IDs can be entered in the same programs.

-Reviewers found WORDsearch powerful enough to be useful for preachers.
+Reviewers found that WORDsearch is powerful enough to be useful for preachers.

 It is one of About.com's top 10 bible programs.
 A free application called WORDsearch Starter is also available.

 Bible Resources/Content

-Members of the WORDsearch family of Bible software are capable of accessing a common library of over 5,000 digital books in 24 categories, including Bibles, commentaries, dictionaries and encyclopedias, handbooks, word studies and more.
+Those who are members of the WORDsearch family of Bible software are able to access a common library of over 5,000 digital books in 24 categories including Bibles, commentaries, dictionaries and encyclopedias, handbooks, word studies and more.
 The WORDsearch library has a notable concentration in expository preaching, with collections of works from authors including John MacArthur, Stephen Olford, John Phillips, J. Vernon McGee, Charles Spurgeon, John Stott, W. A. Criswell, Adrian Rogers, R. Kent Hughes, Maze Jackson, Robertson Nicoll, Alexander Maclaren, and Haddon Robinson.

 A second area of strength in the WORDsearch library is counseling, with collections from authors June Hunt, Neil T. Anderson, James Dobson, Joni Eareckson Tada, Gary Chapman, and many others.
-Some notable works prized by Bible expositors and available from WORDsearch include The Preacher’s Outline and Sermon Bible, Complete Biblical Library, and Thompson Chain-Reference Bible.
+Some notable works prized by Bible expositors and available from WORDsearch include The Preacher’s Outline and Sermon Bible, the Complete Biblical Library, and the Thompson Chain-Reference Bible.

-Resources can be purchased in bundles or individually, sometimes discounted.
+Resources can be purchased in bundles or individually.
+Sometimes discounted.
 Hebrew, Greek and other languages are searchable.
-The Complete Biblical Library New Testament was favourably received.
+The Complete Biblical Library New Testament was favorably received.
 The original versions of WORDsearch used the STEP (rtf) format.
-WORDsearch acquired Epiphany Software in 2003 and changed to Epiphany's CROSS (Christian Reference Open Software Standard) format which supports XML starting with Wordsearch 7.
+WORDsearch acquired Epiphany Software in 2003 and changed it to Epiphany's CROSS (Christian Reference Open Software Standard) format which supports XML starting with Wordsearch 7.